|Resolution||You will need the .iso for either:|

 - The RSA Authentication Manager 8.2 hardware appliance .iso (rsa-am-hardware-appliance-220.127.116.11.0.iso) to factory reset back to Authentication Manager 8.2, or

 - The RSA Authentication Manager 8.1 hardware appliance .iso (rsa-am-hardware-appliance-18.104.22.168.0.iso) if you are trying to factory reset or roll back to Authentication Manager 8.1.

-- Burn this .iso to a DVD (do not simply copy it).
+- Burn this .iso to a DVD.
+Do not simply copy the .iso.

 - Insert the DVD into the appliance's CD/DVD drive.

 - Reboot the appliance, using one of these methods:

 - From the Operations Console select Maintenance > Reboot Appliance.